 Please click here to download the admission document

 Before applying to study at the School of Art, Design and Media [ADM], please ensure that you satisfy the general entry requirements of NTU.
-You are then required to submit the following material for evaluation into the Bachelor of Fine Arts programme.
+You are also required to submit the following materials for evaluation of admission to the Bachelor of Fine Arts programme.

 Overview of Application Process

 10 Best work in any media

 Please select and prepare a portfolio consisting of up to 10 best examples of your creative works.
 Your portfolio should reflect your personal interests, experiences and competencies in the arts.